Horizontal-org/Tella-website/docs/Discover Tella/features.md

 :::

 :::info
-If [verification mode](/features#verification-mode) is turned on, then background encryption will be disabled, to make sure all file metadata is captured at the same time as the photo, video, or audio file is saved.
+If [verification mode](/features#verification-mode) is turned on, background encryption is automatically disabled to make sure that all file metadata is captured at the same time as the photo, video, or audio file is saved.
 :::

 ## Backup files to a cloud {#backup-files}